jjinux/web-ui-code-lab/README.md

-# Dart Web UI Code Lab
+# Dart Web UI Codelab

 This is a codelab to show you how to use Web Components and the Dart Web UI package.
-It's a continuation of the Google IO 2012 Dart Code Lab (https://github.com/dart-lang/io-2012-dart-code-lab); you should do that codelab first.
+It's a continuation of the Google IO 2012 Dart Codelab (https://github.com/dart-lang/io-2012-dart-code-lab); you should do that codelab first.